Pycord-Development/pycord/docs/guide/interactions/slash_commands.md

 ]
 ```

-Then make a list of User id's which can use this:
+Then make a list of User ID's which can use this:

 ```py
 allowed_users_list = [